 A Brief History of Hacker Forums

 Going back to the above examples, it should be noted that exploit[.]in, like many other forums offering illicit access to stolen goods, has been around for many years.
-It has over 40,000 members to date and continues to grow rapidly.
+It has over 40,000 members as of this writing and continues to grow rapidly.
 Unfortunately, the forum has been largely unimpeded in the past by law enforcement, who invest much of their focus on drug-related online markets.